On Identifying Anomalies in Tor Usage with Applications in Detecting Internet Censorship: Conclusions

 \section{Conclusions}

+We have developed a principal component analysis-based multivariate anomaly detection system to detect anomalous periods in per-country usage statistics of Tor metrics data.
+Our approach allows detection of per-country anomalies in time series that are non-stationary and that demonstrate significant seasonality.
+Our approach discounts global trends and even large-scale global events by considering individual countries' usage patterns as relative to that of others.

-In this work we have presented an approach based on principal component analysis to detect anomalous periods in per-country usage statistics from globally-gathered time series.
-We demonstrate that application of this approach to statistics gathered by the Tor Project's metrics portal provides a means to indicate potential filtering and censorship-related events at the global level.
+We have demonstrated the application of this tool to data from the Tor Project's metrics portal, showing that it provides a means to indicate potential censorship-related events, and others, at the global level.
+We have further shown that combining multiple metrics to identify jointly-anomalous periods can greatly improve the usefulness of the detected anomalies for identifying periods of direct blocking of Tor.

-To our knowledge, this work provides the first generally applicable tool for detecting a broad class of internet filtering events on a global scale, without the need to focus on individual countries and dynamically adapting to changing patterns of usage.
+This work presents a generally applicable tool for detecting a broad class of internet filtering events on a global scale, without the need to focus on individual countries, and that dynamically adapts to changing patterns of usage.
 Countries exhibiting anomalous behaviour are automatically identified, and can be subjected to further, more targeted, investigation.

+We have validated our approach both by evaluating detection rates of injected anomalies in a synthetically-generated time series, and demonstrated that our detection rates are significantly higher than those used in the existing anomaly detector used by the Tor project.
+Additionally, our tool provides useful ranking of anomalies according to strength, as well as highlighting anomalous periods rather than single-day events.

-We have validated our approach by correlating detected anomalous periods with known events, and have also demonstrated the effectiveness of the technique by injecting artificial anomalies into an otherwise normal time series and demonstrating the sensitivity of our approach to these anomalies.
+We have further evaluated our tool by successfully comparing detected anomalous periods with an external list of known Tor blocking events.
+This evaluation successfully identified each reported blocking event, supporting the tool's practical effectiveness in detecting real-world anomalies.

+Using our approach, we have demonstrated that combining anomalies detected in multiple metrics can be an effective means to identify more targeted forms of anomaly that indicate filtering behaviour.
+Our initial combination of opposite-signed normal Tor usage and bridge node usage anomalies is a key step, but there are other behaviours that could be of specific interest; there is also significant potential for further combination with metrics from other tools and data sources.

 Beyond the technique itself, the analyses presented in this work have identified several states that are known to engage in active filtering, but have also highlighted patterns of anomalous behaviour in several states that have not received significant attention from the internet censorship research community.
 Conducting more detailed investigations of these countries is a promising focus for future research.